 Notification of animal care staff

-Research staff will inform animal care staff at a minimum of 48 hours ahead of time that tamoxifen will be used and arrangements will be made for housing of animals.
+Research staff will inform animal care staff at a minimum of 2 business days’ ahead of time that tamoxifen will be used and arrangements will be made for housing of animals.

 Fresh cages will be used for the animals at the time of administration.